 As required by GASB Statement No. 23 for proprietary funds, the Authority is required to defer the difference between the net carrying amount of the defeased debt and the reacquisition price of the new debt.
 The deferred amount is being amortized as an element of interest expense on a straight-line basis over the life of the refunding debt.
-For the year ended December 31, 2008 the amount charged to expense was \$129,444.
+For the years ended December 31, 2009 and 2008 the amounts charged to expense were \$14,749 and \$129,444 respectively.